 Who should get immunised?

-Vaccination is recommended and FUNDED for the following groups of people;
+Vaccination is recommended and FUNDED under the National Immunisation Program for the following groups of people;

 - 65 years of age and over,